GuanLab/FastClone_GuanLab/README.md

 FastClone is a fast algorithm to infer tumour heterogeneity.
 Given somatic mutation frequencies and copy number data, FastClone infers subclonal composition and phylogeny.
-The algorithm won the first place in DREAM Somatic Mutation Calling -- Heterogeneity Challenge in 2016.
+The algorithm won the first place in DREAM Somatic Mutation Calling -- Heterogeneity Challenge.

 ## Installation